 It info-dumps.
 It info-dumps via dialog, but that is still an info-dump.
 Here’s a tip: Show, don’t tell.
 Having another character explain things is not “showing”.
 Actually, since it’s happening via dialog, it’s almost “telling” by definition.
 Book meet wall.

 I should have known better.
 I already know that everything the New York Times says is a lie.
-On the bright side, if the guy who recommended it liked that, my book stands a decent chance of getting postive alpha-reader feedback.
-On the not so bright side, I’m not sure I can trust said feedback.
+On the bright side, if the guy who recommended it liked that, my book stands a decent chance of getting positive alpha-reader feedback.

 Have I read worse Indie books?
 Most definitely.
 Did I pay $25 for the privilege?
 Hell no.